MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_custom.md

 On a truly _RESTFul Web Service_ that follows the HATEOAS constraint, a _custom action_ can be expressed just as a possible state transition to a resource.

 ### GraphQL
 A _mutation_ will be used to express a change state.
-This can be done either in a _resource-oriented_ or in a _procedure-oriented_ approach.
+This can be done either in a _resource-oriented_ or in a _action-oriented_ approach.
 If our API is _resource-oriented_, we can define a custom field which contains the state, as in a field called `status`.
 To update it, a generic update mutation can be used, or a specific mutation:

 ```graphql
 type Mutation {